Vyral/scott-voak/_posts/2019-03-18-how-to-start-building-your-real-estate-investment-portfolio.md

 Once you have multiple properties in your portfolio, you can start thinking about trading up into a larger property and taking advantage of tax-deferred exchanges, but that’s a topic for another video.&nbsp;

 If you have any questions about real estate investing or there’s anything else I can help you with, don’t hesitate to reach out to me.
 I’d be happy to help you.

+P.S., today’s topic was suggested to me by San Diego resident Alberto Lara, who will receive a $25 gift card for either Starbucks or Amazon for his contribution.
+If you’d like a chance at winning your own $25 gift card, don’t hesitate to send me your video topic ideas!